pagekit/docs/controller.md

-The class is annotated with `@Route("/hello")`, causing the Controller to be *mounted* at `http://example.com/hello/`, meaning it will respond to all requests to that url and sub-urls like `http://example.com/hello/settings`.
+The class is annotated with `@Route("/hello")`, causing the Controller to be *mounted* at `http://example.com/hello/`, meaning it will respond to all requests to that URL and sub-URLs like `http://example.com/hello/settings`.

 By default, your extension (or theme) will be booted and a set of default routes will be generated automatically.
 You can